Truth and Healing Curriculum

 More Information about our Truth and Healing Curriculum

 We know this period of American history is vastly underexamined in the U.S., especially in our schools.
-A nationwide study examining Indigenous representation in state content standards found that only four states—Arizona, Washington, Oklahoma, and Kansas—even mention Indian boarding schools (Shear et al., 2015).
+A nationwide study examining Indigenous representation in state content standards found that only five states—Arizona, Washington, Oklahoma, Kansas, and North Dakota—even mention Indian boarding schools (Shear et al., 2015; ND.6_12.4, 2019).
 This, of course, is no guarantee that those states address the truth and impact of this history in a meaningful way.
-Though, we do know that 46 states in the U.S. are not required to engage students on the legacy of Indian boarding schools.
+Though, we do know that 45 states in the U.S. are not required to engage students on the legacy of Indian boarding schools.

 NABS recognizes that the COVID-19 pandemic has significantly changed how students have engaged learning over the past year.
 With the way that remote instruction has changed the way that schools now operate, teachers and parents are seeking differentiated resources for students.
 By providing access to these lessons, we are hopeful that this contribution can help respond to the challenges that distance learning has placed on families and schools.
 These lessons were designed with teachers, parents, and students in mind, to be able to begin a conversation on the history and impact of U.S. Indian boarding schools.
 To implement even deeper inquiry, we invite you to visit our recommended reading resource that we published on Indigenous Peoples Day, 2020.